Fiddler: CPU-GPU Orchestration for Fast Inference of Mixture-of-Experts Models: Related Work

+Deploying MoE models efficiently can be challenging because of their large model size, particularly in resource-constrained settings.
+Some existing systems utilize CPU resources to solve the challenge of running large models in resource-limited environments, but they fall short of running MoE models efficiently.

-Efficiently serving MoE models is challenging due to the large model size, especially in resource-constrained settings.
-One approach to running large models in such an environment is offloading, where the subset of parameters are stored in CPU memory instead of GPU memory (\cite{sheng2023high}).
-For MoE models, previous works attempted to offload expert weights with caching or prefetching mechanisms (\cite{eliseev2023fast,xue2024moe}).
-However, these approaches cause significant latency overhead due to the frequent copying of expert weights between CPU and GPU over the low bandwidth PCIe connection, making them suboptimal for local settings where latency is critical for user experience. \sys overcomes this challenge by utilizing the computation resource of CPUs.
+Offloading is one approach to run large models in such an environment.
+They store a subset of model weights in the CPU memory instead of the GPU memory to utilize the larger capacity \cite{sheng2023high}.
+The required weights are transferred on demand from the CPU memory to the GPU memory during computation for inference.
+For MoE models, some previous works attempted to offload expert weights with caching or prefetching mechanisms \cite{eliseev2023fast,xue2024moe}.
+These approaches address memory capacity limitations and are good for throughput-oriented scenarios.
+However, they suffer significant latency overhead due to the frequent transfer of expert weights between the CPU and the GPU over the PCIe connection, because its bandwidth is smaller than memory access bandwidth.
+As a result, they show suboptimal performance for the settings where latency is critical for user experience. \sys overcomes this challenge by utilizing the computation resources of CPUs.

+Another line of work proposes CPU-based inference frameworks that support running LLMs by partially using GPUs \cite{llamacpp}.
+Depending on the availability of GPU memory, such systems execute a subset of the model layers on the GPU and the rest on the CPU.
+Although they can reduce the overhead of transferring model parameters, such approaches show suboptimal execution speed for important use cases, such as long prefill or beam search, that are essential for enhanced generation quality \cite{dong2022survey,hf-decode}.
+This is because they do not consider the different batching effects of GPUs and CPUs \cite{lequn-blog} and the properties of MoE models.